 It took Josh a little longer to jump on board with the plant-based idea (he’s a meat-and-potatoes kind of guy, after all), but once he saw my health improvements, he decided to ease into this new lifestyle too.

 Josh went mostly plant-based in the summer of 2016, and by the summer of 2017, his ulcerative colitis flares were nonexistent.
-That fall, we started weaning him off of his medication to see if he was fully cured.
+That fall, we started weaning him off of his medication to see if he was fully healed.
 He completely stopped taking all of his ulcerative colitis medicine in October 2017, and he hasn’t had a single flare since!

 As if that accomplishment alone wasn’t enough, he also lost fifteen pounds and doesn’t have eczema or sciatic nerve pain anymore.